Should I see a Doctor of Chiropractic?

 The most common conditions seen are those related to the spine (neck, back, pelvic pain).
-Chiropractic is also beneficial for headaches, TMJ issues, shoulder, hip, knee, and ankle, and plantar fascia pain.
-Other conditions which benefit are: constipation, allergy symptoms and sinus congestion, breathing problems, ear infections, bedwetting, and ADD?ADHD.
+Chiropractic is also beneficial for a number of other issues.
+Headaches, TMJ issues, shoulder, hip, knee, and ankle, and plantar fascia pain are some examples of where chiropractic care could help.
+Other conditions which benefit are: constipation, allergy symptoms and sinus congestion, breathing problems, ear infections, bedwetting, and ADD/ADHD.

-When proper alignment is restored to the spine and extremity joints, the nerves, muscles, and soft tissues can function optimally.
+After the spine and extremity joints receive proper alignment, the nerves, muscles, and soft tissues can function optimally.
 Restoring the communication from the brain to the body via the nervous system allows the body to heal itself.

 Why should I bring my child to a chiropractor?

 Some of the earliest subluxation patterns begin in utero or during birth.
 Babies born with head tilts and stiff necks (torticollis), and/or cranial deformity (aka flat heads), are prime examples.
-These conditions range from mild to severe and should always be evaluated by a chiropractor who specializes in pediatrics.
+A chiropractic professional specializing in pediatrics should evaluate these conditions, as they range from mild to more severe.

 As a child grows, there are factors which can effect proper growth.
-Bouncy swings, Exersaucers, and anything in which a child who is not able to stand independently but is propped into these devices, can change the alignment of the hips and pelvis.
+Anything in which a child is not able to stand independently and is propped into can cause growth issues.
+Examples include Bouncy swings, Exersaucers and similar devices.
+These devices can change the alignment of the hips and pelvis.

-Not crawling properly, learning to walk (frequent falls), navigating stairs backward, all can impact the alignment of the spine.
+Not crawling properly, learning to walk (frequent falls), navigating stairs backward, can also impact the alignment of the spine.